andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 $$0^1 = 0^2 = 0^3 = 0^4 = 0^5 = 0$$

-Gelfand notes that in some circumstances these are verboten, specifiying that the ration is "non-zero".
+Gelfand notes that in some circumstances these are verboten, specifiying that the ratio is "non-zero".

 ## Flip It and Reverse It
 So what happens when we take a progression and write it in reverse?
 What happens to the ratio then?
 You might have guessed (perhaps casting your mind back to [Chunk 5 - Powers: Positive and Negative](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers))